Brendan Murray: 2018: The X Factor

 In 2018, Murray entered Season 15 of The X Factor UK.
 During the Six Chair challenge he received a safe seat from One Direction singer Louis Tomlinson, its first recipient, on the way to the live shows.
 He sang "Break Free" by Ariana Grande for his first X Factor live performance, with a 'This Is Me' theme.
 The second week, 'Guilty Pleasure' week, Murray sang "Believe" by Cher.
 On Sunday's results show, he was in the bottom three to compete in the sing-off.
 He was given equal votes by the judges, along with LMA Choir.
 The result went to deadlock, reverting to the earlier public votes.
 LMA Choir had the fewest votes and Brendan was saved and continued to the next week.
 On the third week of 'Fright Night', Murray performed "Youngblood" by 5 Seconds of Summer.
 During Week 4, he sang "Everybody Hurts" by R.E.M. for 'Movie Week'.
-He was eliminated in the semifinal on the Saturday show after he received the fewest votes from the public along with Danny Tetley, finishing in fifth place.
+He was eliminated in the semifinal on the Saturday show after he received the fewest votes from the public along with Danny Tetley, was the twelfth contestant eliminated.

-2021-present
+2021–present

 In January 2022, Murray was announced as one of 6 participants in the running to represent Ireland in the Eurovision Song Contest 2022 in Turin, Italy.
 His song "Real Love" was written over lockdown by Murray and Darrell Coyle.
 He finished in 6th place (last place) with 12 points.